 A comparative study in a 1998 Journal of Manipulative and Physiological Therapeutics indicates neck support pillows have a positive effect on quality of sleep and neck pain in comparison to usual pillows.
 They found the ideal pillow to be soft, not too high, and has extra support for the neck, with recommendations of use as part of neck pain treatment.

-Support For Neck Pillows
+Support For Cervical Support Pillows

 Neck pillows provide important ergonomic support of the neck during sleep.
 Many standard orthopedic pillows for neck pain often lose their support with time.
-Biomechanically, neck pillows offer support to inflamed areas of the neck and the normal relationship between the head, neck and upper back which can work to correct poor neck posture and allow injured parts to heal with less stress.
+Biomechanically, they offer support to inflamed areas of the neck and the normal relationship between the head, neck and upper back which can work to correct poor neck posture and allow injured parts to heal with less stress.

 Scientific research is confirming clinical data that the use of neck pillows can aid in neck pain treatment.
 Clinical evidence indicates neck and back posture correcting pillows to be employed for various neck and related issues like: sleep difficulties, headache, neck and arm pain, disc conditions, arthritis, as well as injury related sprains and strains like whiplash.

-Because there is no clear choice that benefits everyone, we have articles to learn more about choosing a good neck pillow, please invest some time to read about How To Choose The Right Neck Pillow, which details specific functions of pillow designs.
+Because there is no clear choice that benefits everyone, we have articles to learn more about choosing a good neck pillow, please invest some time to read about How To Choose The Right Pillow, which details specific functions of pillow designs.
 Additionally, there is information on the best pillow for neck pain, pillows for neck pain, geared towards information on which neck pillows may be the bring the most satisfaction to our customers.